Less Is More: Fast and Accurate Reasoning with Cross-Head Unified Sparse Attention: Introduction

-Second, we observe a \textit{recency locality} pattern across decoding steps: tokens that receive high attention in one decoding step tend to continue attracting substantial attention over multiple subsequent steps.
-Notably, the ratio between the size of this ``recency window'' and the total number of selected tokens remains relatively constant throughout decoding, reflecting the intuition that each logical step in reasoning builds directly on the conclusions of preceding steps~\citep{lee2025evaluatingstepbystepreasoningtraces}.
+Second, we observe a \textit{recency locality} pattern across decoding steps: recently generated tokens consistently receive higher attention in subsequent steps.
+Notably, the ratio between the size of this ``recency window'' and the total number of selected tokens remains relatively constant throughout decoding.
+This reflects the intuition that each logical step in reasoning builds directly on the conclusions of preceding steps~\citep{lee2025evaluatingstepbystepreasoningtraces}.

-Building on these insights, this paper presents \Sys, a novel \textit{training-free} sparse attention approach that achieves \textit{higher} accuracy on reasoning tasks with \textit{lower} latency by attending to \textit{fewer} tokens. \Sys aggregates head-specific local information into a global attention pattern that is both more robust and more accurate.
-In each selection layer, \Sys exploits the identified locality patterns through a unified token selection process: each attention head first identifies its approximate top-$k$ tokens using tailored selection schemes; these tokens are then aggregated across heads, globally ranked, and pruned to satisfy a predefined token budget.
-To capture recency locality, \Sys reserves a fixed proportion of this for a stable recency window, ensuring that recently generated tokens--- critical for step-by-step reasoning---are consistently attended to.
+Building on these insights, we present \Sys, a novel \textit{training-free} sparse attention approach that achieves \textit{higher} accuracy on reasoning tasks with \textit{lower} latency, enabled by a kernel-friendly design that attends to \textit{fewer} tokens. \Sys employs \textit{\AttentionFull}, which combines head-specific local information with a global attention pattern to enable more robust and accurate token selection.
+In each selection layer, \Sys leverages the identified locality patterns through a unified process: each attention head first selects its approximate top-$k$ tokens using tailored selection schemes; these candidate tokens are then aggregated across heads, globally ranked, and pruned to satisfy a predefined token budget.
+To preserve recency locality, \Sys further reserves a fixed portion of this for a stable recency window, ensuring that recently generated tokens---critical for step-by-step reasoning---are consistently attended to.

-Evaluation on Qwen3-8B and Qwen3-4B across diverse reasoning tasks, including AIME-24/25, GPQA-Diamond, and MATH500, demonstrates that \Sys consistently and significantly outperforms existing sparse attention baselines, including reasoning-focused methods that require retraining. \Sys maintains full accuracy at substantially higher sparsity levels, achieving up to 87.5\% sparsity and 1.1$\times$ end-to-end inference speed-up on AIME-24 with lossless accuracy, all without increasing reasoning length.
-These gains are further enabled by our customized kernel support for GQA models.
+Evaluation on DeepSeek-R1-Distill-Llama-8B ~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} and Qwen3 models (4B, 8B, and 14B)~\citep{qwen3technicalreport} across diverse reasoning tasks, including AIME-24/25, GPQA-Diamond, and MATH500, demonstrates that \Sys consistently and significantly outperforms existing sparse attention baselines, including reasoning-focused methods that require retraining. \Sys preserves full accuracy at substantially higher sparsity levels---achieving up to 87.5\% sparsity on AIME-24 with lossless accuracy---while avoiding any increase in reasoning length.
+These improvements are further enabled by our customized kernel optimizations for GQA models.
+In terms of efficiency, \Sys achieves up to $1.6\times$ end-to-end per-token decoding speedup compared to full attention.